 Code of Conduct: You are expected to participate in classroom discussions and conduct yourself in a professional manner.
-Private discussions with other students, passing notes, reading materials or websites not related to the course, eating, sleeping, and persistently arriving late or leaving early constitute inappropriate classroom behavior.
+Private discussions with other students, passing notes, reading newspapers or websites, eating, sleeping, and persistently arriving late or leaving early constitute inappropriate classroom behavior.
 If you demonstrate such behavior you will be verbally warned in class to cease.
 If you persist in disruptive or distracting behavior, formal action, in accordance with LCSC policy, will be taken.